+ REMEMBRANCE +

 "Trick" Heinz, his wife who loved the neighborhood kids

-Art Henderson, SMC member who died young
+Art Henderson, SMC member - AIDS 1991

 Dan Henry, who came from Boys' Town to SBC, my Raven Roost pal